dataf1ow/K-Mix_RemoteScript/README.md

 b0.1.4: Added device pararmeter mode (that was tougher than I thought!)
 4/20

 b0.1.5: Added device selection and pararmeter bacnking buttons.
 5/31

+1.0!: Added VU metering mode, and fixed some bugs.